 These bumps are caused by dis-functional keratinization.
 All this means is that skin cells are multiplying faster than they’re shedding, or they’re not shedding properly.

 (Remember that old computer game, Lemmings?
 When they all clumped up at the edge of a cliff and fell off, one at a time?
 Yeah.
 Kinda like that.
 Or maybe I’m thinking of a different game.
 I dunno.
 Never mind.)

 Taking the shedding issue at face value, you’d probably be advised to either exfoliate more (whether with a physical exfoliating scrub or a chemical scrub meant to loosen “sticky” skin cells, like an Alpha Hydroxy Acid scrub).

 But that’s like putting a band-aid on a bloody nose (sorry, gross image).
-It’s not really the right approach, and it’s not really solving the problem.
-But to someone who doesn’t have a full understanding of what’s happening, I suppose it might make sense.
+It’s not really the complete approach, and it’s not really solving the problem.

-I talk about this in the Skintervention Guide, but I’m not tryin’ to hide my advice behind a pay wall, I promise!
-I get TONS of questions about KP, so I thought it was time to post about it – because the approach is VERY simple and super effective!
+I talk about this in the Purely Primal Skincare Guide, but I get TONS of questions about KP through this blog as well, so I thought it was time to post about it – because the approach is VERY simple and super effective!

 Here’s what you might need to address.
 Which one (or which ones) apply to you?
 Strategize accordingly!

 1) A vitamin A deficiency.